-15.1 It is considered that for races in the Thames, yachts should aim to comply with the provisions of ISAF Special Regulations OSR 2020 - 2021 Category 4 safety equipment requirements.
-(Short daylight races in protected waters) These can be obtained from the ISAF web site, Special Regulations Appendix J. A summary of these requirements is listed at Appendix 2.
-For races beyond the confines of the Thames Estuary, OSR 2020-2021 Category 3 regulations should apply.
+15.1 It is considered that for races in the Thames, yachts should aim to comply with ISAF Special Regulations OSR 2022 - 2023 Category 4 safety equipment requirements.
+(Short daylight races in protected waters) These can be obtained from the ISAF website, Special Regulations Appendix J. A summary of these requirements is listed in Appendix 2.
+For races beyond the confines of the Thames Estuary, OSR 2022-2023 Category 3 regulations should apply.